 September Start Dates:

-· We split all of the new Reception children into four groups and start them on different days to make sure that they get lots of support from our staff; this will begin from Monday 5th September 2022.
+· We split all of the new Reception children into groups and start them on different days to make sure that they get lots of support from our staff; this will begin from Wednesday 6th September 2023.
 At your Stay and Play session, we will give you the exact days/times that we would like your child to be in school.

 Start by chatting to your child about school

 In this way you can help your child look forward to:

 Talk to your child about what to do in case something happens at school or they feel worried about something or feel unwell.
 This will help to avoid your child becoming very anxious about being away from you.
 Say things like:

 Encourage independence at mealtimes by encouraging your child to feed themselves and open packets and wrappers.
 It is best to use full size cutlery to practise.
 Find ways of eating when you are outside of your home environment, so your child is comfortable eating in front of others e.g. take a picnic to the park or have a snack at a friend’s house.

 Encourage hand washing and hygiene routines throughout the day and talk about when and why we wash our hands.
 Demonstrate the right way for your child to wash their hands and wipe their nose.

 Encourage your child to use the toilet on their own.
 When you visit the school ask that your child be shown the bathroom area.

 Encourage and talk about hygiene and why we wash our hands to support children in consistently building this into their routine.
 If they forget, provide a gentle reminder to support their thinking.
 For example, "What might happen if our hands are dirty?"